Performance test of wavelength-shifting acrylic plastic Cherenkov detector: Results

 \subsection{Discussion}

 A wavelength-shifting Cherenkov detector was developed and a test experiment was performed at the Proton Synchrotron facility located in the National Laboratory for High Energy Physics (KEK), Tsukuba, Japan.
 For Cherenkov photons incident on the WLS, a collection efficiency of $64\%$ was determined.
-However, if both $\epsilon_{coll}$ and the index of refraction for the radiator $\emph {n}_{r}$ are left as free parameters for fitting the experimental data, as shown in Figure 7 by the red line, the calculated collection efficiency is approximately $61.5\%$.

-Considering the results of both fitting procedures the collection efficiency can be concluded to be between $61-64\%$ for Cherenkov photons created in the fused silica.
+Considering the results of both fitting procedures, the collection efficiency can be concluded to be between $61-64\%$ for Cherenkov photons created in the fused silica.
 These values are comparable to more traditional means of detecting photons in RICH detectors, like CsI photocathodes or large PMT arrays.
 Therefore, we are currently investigating the feasibility of using arrays of WLS bars as a means of constructing cost efficient one-dimensional RICH detectors.
 The design considers the use of an array of plastic bars with a wavelength shifter substance.
 These bars are read out by photomultipliers to map the Cherenkov cones in one dimension instead of the two-dimensional mapping of conventional RICH.
-The main goal is to reduce the number of PMT and the associated electronics, which in turn, reduces construction and operational costs.\\
+The main goal is to reduce the number of PMT and the associated electronics, which in turn, reduces construction and operational costs.